By Alyse Bacine

 Structuring a Breathwork Session

-A breathwork session begins with creating an environment conducive to practice—minimizing distractions and ensuring comfortable positioning.
-Start with a clear intention that aligns with your current needs, whether reducing anxiety, processing emotions, or cultivating presence.
+A breathwork session begins with creating an environment conducive to practice, minimizing distractions, and ensuring comfortable positioning.
+Start with a clear intention that aligns with your current needs, such as reducing anxiety, processing emotions, or cultivating presence.

 You can start the session with a centering practice to establish present-moment awareness.
 For example, you could scan your body for sensations or observe your natural breathing pattern.
 This baseline awareness will help you recognize the changes during active practice.